 See more »

-Written by Terri Binion
+Written by Josie Martens

-Courtesy of Richter Records See more »
+Courtesy of Karma Ranch Records See more »

 Although it would be a stretch to call it original, Altered doesn't feel as derivative or as terribly schematic as so many similar features do.
 Bearing some occasional resemblance to Night of the Living Dead, with a touch of M. Night Shyamalan's Signs, and maybe a set up similar to John Carpenter's Vampires, director Edwardo Sanchez (who delivered the almost unforgettable Blair Witch Project) crafts a sufficiently effective creature feature, which may be silly, but doesn't feature a dull moment.